Wee Waa: Sport

-In 2019, Wee Waa United Football Club won the Namoi Premier League beating Narrabri FC 2-1 in extra time.
+The local soccer club is the Wee Waa United Football Club.
+In 2019, the club won the Namoi Premier League beating Narrabri FC 2–1 in extra time.
 The game was broadcast across the state on BarTV.

-Wee Waa is noted to produce one of the countries greatest athletes in Andrew Curry, Former Australian Olympic javelin athlete and the nation's leading javelin specialist in the 1990s. locals know him as Wee Waa's most treasured local sports star.
+Wee Waa produced Andrew Currey, the former Australian Olympic javelin athlete and the nation's leading javelin specialist in the 1990s.
+Curry competed at two Olympic games; Atlanta 1996 & Sydney 2000.
+Additionally, Curry competed in three Commonwealth Games: 1994 Victoria, 1998 Kuala Lumpur, and 2002 Manchester.

-Andrew Curry competed at two Olympic games; Atlanta 1996 & Sydney 2000.
-Additionally Andrew Curry has competed in Three Commonwealth games; 1994 Victoria, 1998 Kuala Lumpur, & 2002 Manchester.
+Wee Waa is known for its large population of southern blue-tip yabbies.
+On 4 September 1995, Eric Gordon set the Australian record, catching a specimen that measured 47cm.